Vasefth/Vasilis-Efthymiou/README.md

 # Vasileios Efthymiou

 Welcome to my professional overview.
-I am a dedicated Computer Science student at the University of Macedonia, Thessaloniki, Greece, specializing in Artificial Intelligence, Machine Learning, and new technologies.
+I am a dedicated computer scientist and researcher at the University of Macedonia, Thessaloniki, Greece, specializing in Artificial Intelligence, Machine Learning, and new technologies.
 With a strong academic background and a portfolio of impactful projects, I aspire to contribute to the advancement of AI, tackling real-world challenges through innovative solutions.

 ## About Me